-Santiago is a beautiful, exciting city with a sweet latin atmosphere, great street food, and even better wine.
+Santiago is a beautiful, exciting city with a sweet Latin atmosphere, great street food, and even better wine.
 It also has a bit of a boho vibe going on.
 Keep an eye out for what the students are up to.
-They’re often handing out flyers, but a good hostel can also hook you up with what’s happening that week.
+They’re often handing out flyers, but most of Santiago’s hostels can also hook you up with what’s happening that week.

 When we were there, there was a cool party in the park with free yoga lessons, people dreading each others hair and everyone giving and exchanging clothes around.
 Totally hippy fest!